ccmucdenver/ccm-docs/docs/clusters_guide.md

 Using a server ‘interactively’ (aka not scheduling a job) is often needed for troubleshooting a job or just watching what it is doing in real time.
 After SSH’ing into a head node, you can type <code>ssh math-colibri-i01</code> or whatever server you want to go to directly.

 **Please do not run anything directly on compute nodes, which are reserved for jobs under the control of the scheduler, even if you may be able to ssh there.
 These are nodes with names like math-colibri-c01 with something else than "i" before the number.
-Using compute nodes, where other people run jobs through the scheduler, will interfere with their work and make you very unpopular.**.
-It is OK to ssh to a compute node to check on your job, but just don't run anything there.
+Using compute nodes, where other people run jobs through the scheduler, will interfere with their work and make you very unpopular.** It is OK to ssh to a compute node to check on your job, but  don't run anything there.

 ### Screen virtual terminal

 If you use `screen`, if you get disconnected, whatever you were running is still going and you can connect to it later.
 This is called a virtual terminal session.
-This is generally a good idea both math-compute, math-alderaan, or on the interactive nodes.
+It is generally a good idea to use `screen` on math-compute, math-alderaan, or on the interactive nodes.

 Typing `screen` creates a new terminal session.
 You can give it a name you want to juggle more sessions, by `screen -S 'name'`  (make the name whatever you want).